 The ISBI also invests in mortgage-backed securities to maximize yields and to hedge against a rise in interest rates.
 These securities are based on cash flows from principal and interest payments on underlying mortgages.
 Therefore, they are sensitive to prepayments by mortgagees, which may result from a decline in interest rates.
-As of June 30, 2004 and 2003, the fair value of the ISBI Board's CMO holdings totaled \$57,368,826 and \$112,763,325, respectively.
+As of June 30, 2005 and 2004, the fair value of the ISBI Board's CMO holdings totaled \$68,338,116 and \$57,368,826, respectively.

 The ISBI investment managers utilize financial futures to replicate an underlying security they desire to hold (sell) in the portfolio.
 In certain instances, it may be beneficial to own a futures contract rather than the underlying security (arbitrage).
 Financial future contracts are also used to improve the yield or adjust the duration of the portfolio.
 Financial futures contracts are agreements to buy or sell a specified amount at a specified delivery or maturity date for an agreed upon price.
-As the market values of the futures contracts vary from the original contract
+The fair values of the futures contracts vary from the original contract price, a gain or loss is recognized and paid to or received from the clearinghouse.
+Financial futures represent an off-balance sheet obligation, as there are no balance sheet assets or liabilities associated with those contracts.
+The cash or securities to meet these obligations are held in the investment portfolio.